 Meowing Because of Cognitive Dysfunction

-Similar to people with Alzheimer's disease or sundowner's syndrome, cats can develop cognitive dysfunction that affects their ability to understand what's going on around them.
-It is not fully understood in cats, but we do know that elderly cats who meow for no apparent reason are often staring at nothing in particular, seem confused, and it often happens at night.
-If you suspect your cat has some sort of cognitive dysfunction, discuss some options with your veterinarian.
+Similar to people with dementia, cats can develop cognitive dysfunction that affects their ability to understand what's going on around them.
+It is not fully understood in cats, but we do know that elderly cats who appear confused and meow for no apparent reason often get worse at night.
+If you suspect your cat has some sort of cognitive dysfunction, get a definitive diagnosis and discuss treatment options with your veterinarian.
 Special foods and nutritional supplements may be recommended to help keep your cat's brain functioning as best as it can.

 Meowing Because of Eye Sight Issues or Deafness

-If a cat cannot see or hear, they may be scared or confused.
-At night your house is usually darker and quieter than it is during the day, and if your cat's eye sight is failing or they are deaf and can't see you, they may meow.
-This meowing could be because they are looking for you or are scared.
-Your cat may also not be aware that they are meowing because they cannot hear themselves.
-Eye sight can deteriorate with age and disease, as can hearing, so if your previously well-sighted and hearing-capable cat seems to be losing it's senses, get it checked out by your veterinarian.
+If a cat cannot see or hear well, they may be scared or confused.
+At night your house is usually darker and quieter than it is during the day, and if your cat's eye sight is failing or they are deaf and can't see you, they may meow to receive help or comfort.
+Your cat may also not be aware that they are meowing loudly because they cannot hear themselves well.
+Eye sight can deteriorate with age and disease, as can hearing, so if your previously well-sighted and hearing-capable cat seems to be losing its senses, get it checked out by your veterinarian.